Florida DUI Records Search and laws

 Can I still drive with a suspended license in Florida?

 No, you cannot drive with a suspended license in Florida.
-You’ll face additional fines and penalties if caught driving with a suspended license.
+If caught driving with a suspended license, you’ll face additional fines and penalties.

-What are the consequences in the state of Florida if I refuse to blow into a breathalyzer?
+What are the consequences in Florida if I refuse to blow into a breathalyzer?

-In the state of Florida, if you refuse to submit to a breathalyzer, your driver’s license will be automatically revoked for a period of at least one year.
+If you refuse to submit to a breathalyzer in Florida, your driver’s license will be automatically revoked for at least one year.
 This is on top of any other consequences you may face if you’re convicted of a DUI.